-Cause announced that the 2019 London Medal for Distinguished Service will be awarded to Mr. Kenneth Fisher of Fisher House Foundation.
-The Medal presentation will occur during the 2019 Veterans Day Benefit Gala on November 10, 2019, at the Army Navy Country Club in Arlington, VA.
+Cause awarded the 2019 London Medal for Distinguished Service to Mr. Kenneth Fisher of Fisher House Foundation.
+The Medal presentation occurred during the 2019 Veterans Day Benefit Gala on November 10, 2019, at the Army Navy Country Club in Arlington, VA.

 Our 2018 Annual Report.
 Cause's impact and service to our wounded warriors, their families and strengthening our military community.
 We continue to live our mission and motto....here for those who are there for us.

 A great story of resiliency and honor by our friend Retired Marine Sgt.
 John Peck.
 He was recently our guest speaker at our annual Veteran's Day Benefit Gala, and his story was inspiring.
 We also enjoyed the story of how we came to meet Sgt.
 Peck, upon his arrival at one of the local military hospitals.
 We're glad we're able to continue providing support to Sgt.
 Peck and all other wounded warriors.